karthikeyad-pnnl/prototype-building-electrical-models/models/converters/README.md

    4. Battery inverters: `Battery Inverter Generated Models.csv` and `.mat`
 2. Individual AC/DC converter models in MAT file format, within the `AC-DC Individual Models` subdirectory
 3. Converter group analysis output, including some or all of:
-   1. `Converter Groups Median Models.csv`, a CSV file containing the best-fit median efficiency model for each converter group
+   1. `Converter Groups Median Models.csv`, a CSV file specifying the best-fit median efficiency model for each converter group
    2. `Converter Groups Median Models.mat`, a MAT file with the same contents as `Converter Groups Median Models.csv`
    2. CSV files by group, each containing a group of similar converters, filtered per the input criteria
    3. Converter group loss and efficiency curve plots